 Scoutbook is the BSA national online portal for tracking scout activity.
 This is where all rank advancement and merit badges are record and syncs with the official BSA behind-the-scenes records.
 Troop 28 also uses this system to maintain the troop calendar and to track troop service project hours, attendance, camping nights and awards like Cyber Chip and Totin’ Chip.
 Scouts and families can also optionally use the system to track personal service hours or in-progress merit badges and rank activities.

 If you have taken Youth Protection Training, or if you registered your scout online, you already have a BSA/scouting.org account.
 Go to scoutbook.scouting.org and log in using your scouting.org username and password.
-If you do not recall your username or password you can use the Forgot Username/Password option.
+If you do not recall your username or password you can use the Forgot Username/Password option and enter the email you use dto register.

 Please contact the troop Advancement Chair.
 Depending on the error, you may be able to fix it, it may require a troop Scoutbook administrator, or it may require Council intervention.